-0 = No invalid commands and no bad keywords were written in the Flash Command Register MC\FCR.
+0: No invalid commands and no bad keywords were written in the Flash Command Register MC\FCR.

-1 = An invalid command and/or a bad keyword was/were written in the Flash Command Register MC\FCR.
+1: An invalid command and/or a bad keyword was/were written in the Flash Command Register MC\FCR.

-• SECURITY: Security Bit Status

-0 = The security bit is inactive.

-1 = The security bit is active.

-GPNVMx: General-purpose NVM Bit Status

-0 = The corresponding general-purpose NVM bit is inactive.

-1 = The corresponding general-purpose NVM bit is active.
+- SECURITY: Security Bit Status (Does not apply to EFC1 on the AT91SAM7SE512.) - 0: The security bit is inactive. - 1: The security bit is active. - GPNVMx: General-purpose NVM Bit Status (Does not apply to EFC1 on the AT91SAM7SE512.) - 0: The corresponding general-purpose NVM bit is inactive. - 1: The corresponding general-purpose NVM bit is active.

-• LOCKSx: Lock Region x Lock Status
+• EFC LOCKSx: Lock Region x Lock Status

-0 = The corresponding lock region is not locked.

-1 = The corresponding lock region is locked.
+- 0: The corresponding lock region is not locked. - 1: The corresponding lock region is locked.